-Eventually, both routes converge on a flat area in the middle of the ridge-line at around 2300’.
+Eventually, at around 2300’, both routes converge on a flat area in the middle of the ridge.
 This is a good spot for a rest break.
 It’s the only level part of the entire hike.

-Not long after this, by tracking south west, you will connect with the Rim Trail and make your way up to The Mailbox, the Whale Rocks, and the Pregnant Tree.
+Not long after this, by tracking south west, you will connect with the Rim Trail and slowly make your way up past The Mailbox and Whale Rocks to the Pregnant Tree.

 When you get to the Pregnant Tree, choose which mountain to do first: Friday or Balsam Cap.
-Most people start by tackling Friday because it’s by far the tougher of the two.
+Most people start with Friday as it’s the tougher of the two.

 Ascend, following the herd path, which tracks up and to the right.
-You will come face-to-face with a large rock wall.
-In fact, this is only the lower section of an enormous vertical ledge that extends hundreds of feet to your right (In winter, spectacular icicles hang from the entire length of the massive wall.
+You will quickly come face-to-face with a large rock wall.
+In fact, it’s only the lower section of an enormous ledge that extends hundreds of feet to your right.
+In winter, spectacular icicles hang from the entire length of the massive wall.
 Keep heading up along the base of the ledge.
-This is The Ramp.
-It is the only sane way up to Friday’s summit.
+This is The Ramp — the only sane way up to Friday’s summit.

-Make your way back to the T-junction and keep going straight.
+After the scenic view, make your way back to the T-junction and now continue straight.
 Remember that this is a bushwhack and there is no correct way to make your way to the summit.
-But the herd path is pretty clear.
+But the herd path is pretty clear these days.
 Even when it splits, it’s heading to the same place.
 Follow the Rule of Up.

 The actual summit of Friday is deep in the dense woods.
 (There is no view.
 I checked.)
-The woods are so thick that the Catskill 3500 Club has placed their canister several hundred feet from the summit, on the very eastern side of the knob.
+In fact, the woods here are so thick that the Catskill 3500 Club has placed their canister several hundred east of the summit, on the side of the summit knob.
 The herd path to it is pretty clear.
 There is a small view of the Devil’s Path range.

-Somewhere in those woods, reportedly, is a non-terrible route over to Balsam Cap.
-For now, sadly, it’s the stuff of legends and lore — I’m not aware of anyone who’s found an “easy” route.
+Somewhere in those woods, reportedly, is a non-terrible route to Balsam Cap.
+For now, sadly, it’s the stuff of lore — I’m not aware of anyone who’s found an “easy” route.
 Most people who want to add Balsam Cap to their hike simply head back down to the Pregnant Tree.

-After signing the canister and enjoying the view, had back down the steep upper knob, back to the T-Junction, down The Ramp, and back out to The Pregnant Tree.
+After signing the canister and enjoying the view, head back down the steep upper knob, back to the T-Junction, down The Ramp, and back out to The Pregnant Tree.

-All things being equal, you will likely take a different route down than you took up; it’s all in a day’s bushwhack.
+All things being equal, you will likely take a different route down to Moonhaw Road than you took up; it’s all in a day’s bushwhack.